mlafeldt/CB2crypt/readme.txt

    Donation
 ---========---

-If you like this software, please have a look at the file "donation.txt".
+If you enjoy CB2crypt and use it regularly, please consider a PayPal donation to my e-mail address above.
+Thank you.

 ---===---